The following policies are those that deal specifically with Smith College

 - Individuals demonstrating problem drinking patterns (this includes problems leading to or resulting in the irresponsible use of alcohol);

 - Individuals making choices and decisions that could endanger themselves or others;

 - Individuals demonstrating an inability to control their drinking behavior;

 - Individuals whose alcohol-related behavior infringes on the rights of others;

 - Houses or organizations exhibiting b through d above.

-- The individual, organization or house may be referred to the area coordinator, College Judicial Board, and/or the Office of Student Affairs.
+- The individual, organization or house may be referred to the area coordinator, College Conduct Board, and/or the Office of Student Affairs.
 The person intervening will discuss the implication of an individual person or an organization’s behavior with them.

 All those who have any role in the organization or conduct of such events are responsible for obtaining and adhering to the guidelines governing alcohol use on the Smith College campus.
 Smith College provides services and resources to support individual needs, to assist at crisis points and to provide accurate information related to alcohol.
 Current practices to help problem drinkers, such as the support of health and counseling practitioners, alcohol awareness workshops, and the responsible action shown by members of the Smith community, point to a concern for alcohol consumption in our community.